OpenST/facilitator/README.md

 Documentation of supported mosaic chains can be found [here](https://github.com/mosaicdao/mosaic-chains).

-You can skip this step, if there is existing chain pair and graph node already running.
+**2. Deploy stake pool and redeem pool**:

-**2. Deploy stake pool and redeem pool**: This step is required for running pool of facilitators.
+Skip this step if stake and redeem pool already exists and you own the owner / admin keys used while deployment.

 *Deploy stake pool*: Use below command to deploy stake pool contract for facilitation of stake and mint requests.
 Organization owner and admin keys will be needed to whitelist worker keys in next step.